arthurmco/familyline-server-test/README.md

    There are some properties of the game, like game mode for example, that I will implement after I have a more or less working client on the game itself

+ - the most part of the in-game protocol messages working.
+There is no error treatment yet; I will do it once I have the basic networking OK

-The in-game protocol, that the game will use to send his inputs and receive other players' input, send and receive chat data, synchronization packets and verification packets, is not implemented.
-Not a single bit *yet*.
+The in-game protocol, that the game will use to send his inputs and receive other players' input, send and receive chat data, synchronization packets and verification packets, is a little bit implemented.
+Input data is OK, verification, synchronization, error checking are not.

-But I plan to use something like Protocol Buffers or FlatBuffers to encode it.
+We use FlatBuffers to encode it.
 They need you to define  a schema, and they encode the data in a more or less common format.
 The schema definition will of course help development.

 -------